ChefMcSexy/Alina/README.md

 If you are not able to install me in the tutorial even with the help scripts included, this script is not for you

 # Functionalities
-The script explaination is available [here](https://github.com/Sn0wAlice/Alina/wiki/) 🐰
+The script explanation is available [here](https://github.com/Sn0wAlice/Alina/wiki/) 🐰

 # Contributors
 - [Alice Snow](https://github.com/Sn0wAlice)